 Organizations often use PII for testing new applications or information systems prior to deployment.
 Organizations also use PII for research purposes and for training.
 These uses of PII increase the risks associated with the unauthorized disclosure or misuse of the information.
 Please explain what controls have been implemented to protect PII used for testing, training and research.
-Have policies and procedures been developed to minimize the use of PII for testing, training, and research?
-This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research
+This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research.

 AEP-C uses data retrieved from DHMSM EHR.
-Before use in a Production environment, AEP-C was tested with the DHMSM EHR (B1930).
-Once in Production, access to the testing environment is removed and the system is only permitted access to the Production Host.
-Test or training data in the DHMSM EHR is outside of AEP-Cs control.
+Before use in a Production environment, AEP-C was tested with the DHMSM EHR (B1930) test environment.
+Once in Production, access to the testing environment is removed and the system is only permitted to access the Production Host.
+Test or Training in the DHMSM EHRR is outside AEP-C's control.